clarkwalcott/Zephyr-Group9/sprint2.md

 ## General Design

-1. Clarify functional requirement specs for your use cases through conversations with stakeholders via Slack for Augur and Zephyr, and via Ed McCain for RJI>
+1. Clarify functional requirement specs for your use cases through conversations with stakeholders via Slack for Augur and Zephyr
 	- Our functional requirements haven't really changed from Sprint 1, and from watching the Slack channel we feel we are on the right path
 	- We have implemented our Grandparent Use Case, but in terms of the other 2 Use Cases we don't know if our requirements need to change
 		- These changes will be seen in Sprint 3 and onward, when implementation occurs